 Not all types of radiation have been proven to cause cancer.
 Learn what we know about exposure to lower-energy forms of radiation and the risk of cancer.
 Radiation therapy is a type of cancer treatment that uses beams of intense energy to kill cancer cells.
 In most cases, radiation therapy uses x-rays, but protons or other types of energy can also be used.

 Radiation therapy is one of the most common forms of cancer treatment.
-It uses high-energy x-rays to identify and kill cancer cells.
+It utilizes high-energy x-rays to identify and destroy cancer cells.
 Radiation damages cancer cells and stops them from multiplying.
 We asked radiation oncologist Valerie Reed, MD, D.